dan-the-dev/kata-bowling/README.md

 roll(pins : int) is called each time the player rolls a ball.
 The argument is the number of pins knocked down. score() : int is called only at the very end of the game.
 It returns the total score for that game.

+# Test list

+Run tests: `vendor/phpunit/phpunit/phpunit tests`

+- [x] Roll called with 1 pin set the score to 1
+- [x] Roll called with 9 pin set the score to 9
+- [x] Roll called with 1 pin then called with 8 pin set the score to 9
+- [x] Test spare frame
+- [x] Test strike frame
+- [ ] ... particular cases of spare & strike ...
+- [ ] The game stops after 10 frames